Marsupilami (2000 TV series): Season 2 - My Friend Marsupilami (2003)

-In the second season, features a 11-year-old boy named Leo Newman (he himself confirms his 11th age in the series: "Invention Tension"), his younger sister named Zoe Newman and their parents named David Newman and Amanda Newman.
+In the second season, features a (born: August 19, 1997) 11-year-old boy named Leo Newman, his younger sister named Zoe Newman and their parents named David Newman and Amanda Newman.
 Marsupilami and his family become best friends with a human family, the Newmans, that comes to live near them.
 Amanda is a Marsupilami researcher, while her husband David is a computer technician that works from home and they have two children, Leo and Zoe.
 Leo and Marsupilami become best friends and they have lots of adventures, with both new friends and old enemies, like Backalive.

 Seasons 3-4 - Marsupilami Hoobah Hoobah Hop!
 (2009-2010)

 The third two seasons features a 15-year-old boy named Hector Forster and his aunt Diane Forster. who are going to live in the jungle for one year to study its fauna and flora.
 They become the best friends with the Marsupilami family.
 Their main enemies are megalomaniac industrialist and jungle-hater Felicia Devort, who plans to level out the Palombian jungle and build the Devort City megalopolis in its place, and her two henchmen, Stroy and Blouprint.